How to Approach Recruiting and Retaining Patient Stakeholders: An Engagement Guide (HARPS)

 What is HARPS?

-Hard-to-Reach Patient Stakeholders: An Engagement Guide (HARPS) is a set of planning materials for researchers and others who want to engage hard-to-reach stakeholders as advisors on patient-centered projects, including patient-centered outcomes research (PCOR).
+How to Approach Recruiting and Retaining Patient Stakeholders: An Engagement Guide (HARPS) is a set of planning materials for researchers and others who want to engage patient stakeholders as advisors on research projects, including patient-centered outcomes research (PCOR).

 HARPS contains the following materials:

 - The roadmap, a fillable workbook that uses 10 guiding questions and supplemental Appendices to help develop ideas and plans for successful engagement of stakeholders.

 - An 80-minute workshop video that discusses the 10 guiding questions in the roadmap and addresses key considerations for patient stakeholder engagement.

 - 22 supplemental videos (approximately 20-60 seconds each) that feature patient stakeholders, community partners, and researchers discussing key topics related to engagement.

 Who are patient stakeholders?

 Patient stakeholders are people who use health care services or participate in health research.
 They can provide valuable advice across all stages of a research project.

 All patients can provide useful input on research ideas and processes.
 However, it is important for research teams to intentionally seek advice from patients generally under-represented in the research enterprise.
 These patients include members of racial and ethnic minorities, people with incomes below the federal poverty threshold, children and adolescents, older adults, LGBTQ populations, and other groups that are sometimes marginalized or stigmatized.